nimious/spacenav/README.md

 ## Dependencies

-io-spacenav has no dependencies to any other Nim packages.
+io-spacenav does not have any dependencies to other Nim packages at this time.

 ## Usage